 Let’s break up this chunk of code to show exactly what was done here.

-First, ncal.tracts was piped into the group_by()
+First, cal.tracts was piped into the group_by()

 function.
-Next, group_by(oppzone)
+Next, group_by(status)

 separates the

-neighborhoods by Opportunity Zone designation.
+neighborhoods by geographic status.
 We then used

 summarize()